AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/mange-user-access.md

 #### Assign a role

 You may assign multiple roles to a single user or assign multiple users to a single role.
-We covered the first case earlier when [assigning the default roles](#product-access) to give a user access to Experience Platform.
-In the next steps, we'll assign users directly to the role you've selected.
+The first case was covered earlier when [assigning the default roles](#product-access) to give a user access to Experience Platform.
+In the next steps, you'll assign users directly to the role you've selected.

 In **[!UICONTROL Permissions]** select **[!UICONTROL Roles]** from the left panel and then select your role from the list.